-It is important to remember superannuation is a long-term investment designed to weather the market volatility that we can experience on our journey to building our retirement savings.
+It is important to remember superannuation is a long-term investment designed to weather the storm.
+The COVID-19 pandemic has reinforced the importance of setting up your super to ensure you are on track to meet your retirement goals.